freesewing/freesewing/markdown/org/docs/patterns/diana/needs/en.md

 To make Diana, you will need the following:

 - [Basic sewing supplies](/docs/sewing/basic-sewing-supplies)
-- About 1.5 meter (or half of that if it's wide enough to fit the sleeves next tot he body) of a suitable fabric ([see Fabric options](/docs/patterns/diana/fabric))
+- About 1.5 meters (1.7 yards) (or half of that if it's wide enough to fit the sleeves next tot he body) of a suitable fabric ([see Fabric options](/docs/patterns/diana/fabric))

 <Note>